j-hertzog/Provoco/README.md

 </div>

 ## Motivation
 As I wake up I usually have a period of unproductivity in which I'm lounging around in bed, on my phone, and just generally in a very distracted mindset.
-This project is an attempt at improving the classic alarm clock to get your brain warmed up for work as soon as you wake up, at the threat of financial loss.
-I'm also using this project to learn react native and to apply my current mobile development skills to a new idea that I'm interested in.
+This project is an attempt at improving the classic alarm clock to get your brain warmed up for work as soon as you wake up, at the threat of personal financial loss.
+I'm also using this project as my catalyst for learning react native.

 ## Supports